raspberrypilearning/documenting-your-code/en/step_9.md

 --- task ---

-Create a new file called `code.rst` which will be your code documentation page.
+Create a new file called `code.rst`.
+This will be your code documentation page.

 --- /task ---